abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/k3s-hetzner.md

 - ...

-Finally I end up with combination: [k3s](https://k3s.io/) + [kube-hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner) Terraform module.
+Finally, I end up with combination: [k3s](https://k3s.io/) + [kube-hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner) Terraform module.
 Because it just works for me and offers everythinng I need right from the box.
-And in this note, I would like to share my setup in [github repo](https://github.com/abogoyavlensky/k3s-provision).
+And in this note, I would like to share and discuss my setup in [the github repo](https://github.com/abogoyavlensky/k3s-provision).

 ### Setup